 Download Zotero from https://www.zotero.org/download/

 1. Download the Zotero application for your operating system.
 If you plan to use Zotero with a word processor, close all word processing applications before running the installer.

 2. When installing the Zotero connector, the option you are given depends on which browser you are using to access the page.
-In the example above, I used Firefox to access the Zotero site, so it prompted me to install the Firefox connector.
-Connectors are also available for Chrome, Safari, and Opera.
+In the example above, I used Chrome to access the Zotero site, so it prompted me to install the Chrome connector.
+Connectors are also available for Firefox and Edge.
 Use those browsers to access the Zotero page if you want to install their connectors.
 You can add as many connectors as you want -- they will all connect to your Zotero application.

 Zotero provides the ability to save references from many library catalogs and article databses with one click.
 Your Zotero library allows you to organize and edit the entries.

-Collections: The left column includes My Library, which contains all items.
-Clicking the button above the left column creates a new collection, a folder into which items rleating to a specific project or topic can be placed.
+Collections: The left column shows My Library, which contains all the items.
+Clicking the button above the left column creates a new collection, a folder into which items relating to a specific project or topic can be placed.

 Below that is the tag selector, where tags assigned to items can be added or removed.

 Items: The items pane displays a list of all the items in each collection with icons that indicate the type of item (book, article, thesis, screenshot, etc.).

 Item Details: This pane displays the bibliographic information that was imported by Zotero for each item.
 Each field can be edited.
 There are also options to add additional notes, attachments, links to the original sources, tags, and subject headings.